nandhakumar2611/mindx-inventory-docs/docs/bills/other-actions.md

 - On the detail page ,Click on the **PDF/print**,Choose to download as PDF.
 - Choose your preferred download location and save the file.

+!!!
+Note

-Having your bills saved as PDFs allows for easy sharing and secure storage.
+      Having your bills saved as PDFs allows for easy sharing and secure storage, making it convenient for future reference.

 ## **Print a Bill**